Why An Automated Billing System Is Critical For Startup Growth

 The bottom line: An automated billing system is a non-negotiable part of every startup’s automated accounting tech stack

 Switching from a manual billing process to an automated billing system ensures that your company is ready to scale.
 It helps you get paid faster, frees your finance team up for strategic projects, and reduces expensive mistakes.
-If integrated with your accounting software, and paired with an expense management platform, you can gain remarkable visibility and control over your total spend.
+If integrated with your accounting automation software, and paired with an expense management platform, you can gain remarkable visibility and control over your total spend.